microdotblog/indie-microblogging/Part 6/Replies.md

 ## Replies

+_“As you may know, @replies were not originally part of Twitter.
+They were embraced by the community first, and then we built them into the system.” — [Evan Williams][1], 2008 post about Twitter formalizing replies_

-Around the 10-year anniversary of Twitter's launch, [Faruk Ateş wrote a post][1] that gives a sense of the major changes Twitter had gone through, most of which were difficult to fully understand at the time.
+In 2016 around the 10-year anniversary of Twitter's launch, [Faruk Ateş wrote a post][2] that gives a sense of the major changes Twitter had gone through, most of which were difficult to fully understand at the time.
 On the change with @-replies:

 > The second thing is that when they started hiding @-replies to people you don’t follow, they stripped the user experience of a vital ingredient for civility: peer transparency.
 The tone of discourse changed much for the worse over time, following that new behavior of the timeline.
 Before the rollout, all your friends would see if you behaved like a jerk to someone; after the rollout that was no longer the case.
 It removed the natural consequences of bad behavior, thereby encouraging people to reap the benefits of such bad behavior much more frequently.